gvwilson/thirdbit/src/fiction/santas/index.md

 ## Cold That Seeps Into Your Soul

 You have probably been cold at some point in your life.
-Maybe you wriggled out from under your blanket as a baby and weren't yet able to wriggle back underneath it.
+Maybe you wriggled out from under your blanket when you were a baby and weren't yet able to wriggle back underneath it.
 Maybe you didn't realize that someone else in the house liked cold showers and turned on the water *while you were already standing there* and were blasted with the last few seconds of that previous person's liquid self-loathing.

-Or perhaps you have had to endure the kind of bone-deep chill of being poor in winter, of not being able to afford to turn up the heat during the day or to buy a coat that's thick enough to keep out the wind.
+Or perhaps you have had to endure the kind of bone-deep chill of being poor in winter, when your parents couldn't afford to turn up the heat during the day or buy you a coat that was thick enough to keep out the wind.
 That kind of cold is the worst: it seeps into your soul as well as your body because you lose hope of it ever ending.